maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

 1. Generate a huge dictionary of possible passphrases, pulled from literature, popular password databases, movie lines, song lyrics, etc.
-1. For each phrase in the corpus, generate a brain wallet key pair.
+1. For each phrase in the corpus, generate a brain wallet key pair using the above algorithm.
 1. Watch the block chain for transfers sent to public addresses in the precomputed database.
 1. On a hit, use the corresponding private key to transfer the coin.